AshtonSnapp/rouge/docs/book/3_variables.md

 ```

 > **Note:** If you're used to programming languages like C, you may be wondering why we didn't say what type the variable we just made was.
 That's because the keyword `var` tells the runtime or compiler that it should be able to figure out the type of the variable without our help.
 This is called **type inferrence**.
 If you really wanted to though, you could've typed `string name = "Ashton"` (or whatever your name is) instead and that would have worked.
+>
+> There are some situations where the runtime or compiler won't be able to figure it out without help.
+You'll know when you encounter them because you'll get an error.

 Now, what can we do with our new variable?
 Just about anything - with one major exception.
 You see, variables are by default _immutable_ in Rouge.
 This means that, once they contain a value, that value cannot be changed.
 If you want to be able to change it (which you might want to do with a name variable since people change their names sometime), you need to make it _mutable_ by adding the `mut` keyword before the type or `var` keyword.